CPD Teaching, Learning and Assessment in Practice

 There is a requirement for full attendance for each of the sessions.
 Interaction with fellow students is important as you share experiences and approaches to teaching, learning and assessment, both in the live classroom sessions and in the virtual learning environment (Canvas).

-- Evidence of degree level studies or equivalent
+- Evidence of degree level studies or equivalent in this subject area

-Assessment for this Health and Social Care CPD will be via an essay and a reflective log of teaching, learning and assessment activities in practice.
+Assessment for this Health and Social Care CPD will be via an essay and a reflective activity log of teaching, learning and assessment activities in practice.
 The pass mark is 50%.